eerimoq/moblin/README.rst

 - Make it easier to see if a button is pressed or not?

-- Long chat messages makes video smaller, leaving white rectangle on left part of screen.
+- Long chat messages makes video smaller sometimes, leaving white rectangle on left part of screen.
+How to reproduce?

 Ideas/plan
 ==========